drkno/cloudmount/README.md

 3. Third and last one is for the local encryption/decryption

  - Endpoint to your cloud storage.
     - Create new remote [**Press N**]
     - Give it a name example gd
     - Choose Google Drive [**Press 8**]
     - If you have a client id paste it here or leave it blank
     - Choose headless machine [**Press N**]
     - Open the url in your browser and enter the verification code
  - Encryption and decryption for your cloud storage.
     - Create new remote [**Press N**]
     - Give it the same name as specified in the environment variable `RCLONE_CLOUD_ENDPOINT` but without colon (:) (*default gd-crypt*)
     - Choose Encrypt/Decrypt a remote [**Press 5**]
     - Enter the name of the endpoint created in cloud-storage appended with a colon (:) and the subfolder on your cloud.
 Example `gd:/Media` or just `gd:` if you have your files in root in the cloud.
     - Choose how to encrypt filenames.
 I prefer option 2 Encrypt the filenames
     - Choose to either generate your own or random password.
 I prefer to enter my own.
     - Choose to enter pass phrase for the salt or leave it blank.
 I prefer to enter my own.
  - Encryption and decryption for your local storage.
     - Create new remote [**Press N**]
     - Give it the same name as specified in the environment variable `RCLONE_LOCAL_ENDPOINT` but without colon (:) (*default local-crypt*)
     - Choose Encrypt/Decrypt a remote [**Press 5**]
-	- Enter the encrypted folder: **/cloud-encrypt**.
-If you are using subdirectory append it to it.
-Example /cloud-encrypt/Media
+    - Enter the encrypted folder: **/config/mount**.
     - Choose the same filename encrypted as you did with the cloud storage.
     - Enter the same password as you did with the cloud storage.
     - Enter the same pass phrase as you did with the cloud storage.

 ### Create PlexDrive configuration